 For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
+In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the Engineering Management concentration are given below.

 I. Business Courses

 A total of 19 credits are required in the business curriculum.
 Six courses are required - all but one of the courses are for 3 credits each.
 Descriptions of the required Business Courses can be found here: